What are the average GPAs and test scores for applicants who are accepted into the MSPCS Program?

 First, try to download your official score report from the testing service website.
 If that is not an option, then you must scan the official paper report that you received from the testing service.
 Please send your score report as a pdf file by email to the School of Medicine Admissions Office at email@example.com.
 Please include 'MSPCS' in the subject line of the email.

 How recent do my test scores need to be?

-All tests must have been taken after January 1, 2015.
-For the MCAT, only MCAT2015 scores will be accepted for fall 2017 admission.
+All tests must have been taken after January 1, 2016.
+For the MCAT, only MCAT2015 scores will be accepted.

 What are the preferred minimum test scores for the admissions tests?